.

 Program Coordination: Collaborate with team members to schedule coverage areas in 60617; adjust routes and strategies based on community feedback and ongoing data.

-Reporting & Supervision: Meet weekly with supervisor to provide updates, share feedback from the field, and discuss potential changes to outreach routes or approaches.
+Reporting & Supervision: Meet weekly with the supervisor to provide updates, share feedback from the field, and discuss potential changes to outreach routes or approaches.
 May also help prepare reports.

 Event Support: Help plan and represent ASE at environmental justice events, community and partner meetings, and educational sessions.